 The Chassis Management Module (CMM) provides single-chassis management.
 The CMM is used to communicate with the management controller in each compute node (IMMv2 in Intel processor-based compute nodes and FSP in POWER7® processor-based compute nodes) to provide system monitoring, event recording and alerts, and to manage the chassis, its devices, and the compute nodes.

-The chassis supports up to two CMMs.
+The chassis has one CMM installed standard but supports two CMMs for redundancy.
 If one CMM fails, the second CMM can detect its inactivity and activate itself to take control of the system without any disruption.
 The CMM is central to the management of the chassis and is required in the Enterprise Chassis.

 The following figure shows the Chassis Management Module.
 See Figure 3 for the location of the CMM in the chassis.